How to get from Phuket to Koh Lanta

 You can enjoy mostly empty beaches, visit different islands every day, chase waterfalls, and just be in awe of the beauty of unspoiled nature in Koh Lanta.
 Besides beach bumming, you can get lost in Mu Koh Lanta National Park, explore the island’s Old Town, or even practise the art of Muay Thai fighting.

-2 ways to get from Phuket to Koh Lanta
+What are the 5 ways to travel from Phuket to Koh Lanta?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Koh Lanta at the bottom of this page.